LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Within the method, the parameters which were passed in can be accessed through a local variable named "rest".
-If any parameters were given, the rest variable will be of type ``staticarray``.
-If no parameters are given, it will be of type ``void``.
-This signature can be useful for methods which have highly variable parameters that need special processing such as ``inline``.
+If any parameters were given, the rest variable will be a staticarray.
+If no parameters are given, it will remain "void".
+This signature can be useful for methods which have highly variable parameters that need special processing such as `inline`.

 Required Parameters